vuese/vuese/README.md

 ![](https://github.com/HcySunYang/vuese/blob/master/imgs/vuese-cli-gen.jpeg)

-If you choose to generate a [docute](https://docute.org/) document, the directory will be output in the directory where the command is executed.
+If you choose to generate a [docute](https://docute.org/) document, the document will be output in your command execution directory.
 At this point you can execute the following command:

 ```sh
 vuese serve --open